PiotrZettt/diso-registry/README.md

 ## Contributing

-We welcome contributions to improve the dISO Registry platform!
+We welcome contributions to improve the d'ISO Registry platform!

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)